 Two of the at least two different nuh_layer_id values shall be equal to the two object identifiers passed as arguments of the appending function.

-A VVC media stream generated as output of the appending function shall comply to these rules in addition to the rules in 7.4.2.1:
+A VVC media stream generated as output of the appending function shall comply with these rules in addition to the rules in 7.4.2.1:

 The number of VCL NAL units in the output media stream is equal to the number of VCL NAL units in the input media stream.